Fusionlight13/lcdProgressBar/README.md

 #lcdProgressBar

-This is a simple library that adds a timer with a progress bar.
+This is a simple Arduino library that adds a timer with a progress bar.
 This timer can be anywhere from 1 hour or less.
 The bar scales with the time.

 ## Usage/Examples